samcodessometimes/India-2015---2016-Education-data/README.md

 ### License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under PERSONAL PROJECT- TIANGAY MASSAQUOI

 ---